 As the upstream monitoring locations at Streams B & C (F_UB and F_UC) are located within the construction work area since September 2006, they have represented and have become impact monitoring stations instead of control stations in the environmental monitoring.

 All notifications of exceedances and the subsequent exceedance incident reports were/would be forwarded to the relevant parties.

-One environmental complaint / summon regarding dust nuisance was received in this reporting month.
+No environmental complaint / summon was received in this reporting month.